-I have seen countless patients in Susannah’s situation whose doctors brushed off their symptoms as stress, age-related, or simply “women’s issues”, and after diving deep into their medical history and running a complete thyroid panel I was able to determine that it was indeed Hashimoto’s they were dealing with.
+I had seen countless patients in Susannah’s situation whose doctors brushed off their symptoms as stress, age-related, or simply “women’s issues”, and after diving deep into their medical history and running a complete thyroid panel I was able to determine that it was indeed Hashimoto’s they were dealing with.

-After reviewing Susannah’s medical records, I could see the problem.
+After reviewing Susannah’s medical records, I saw the problem.
 Each of her doctors had only looked at part of her condition.
 The blood tests they ran showed Susannah’s thyroid hormone levels to be within normal range, yet those tests did not tell the full story.
-She did have thyroid dysfunction–her doctors simply could not see it in the labs they ordered.
+She did have thyroid dysfunction—her doctors simply could not see it in the labs they ordered.
 So even if your doctor tells you that your thyroid levels are normal, you could very well have Hashimoto’s.